Skip to main content Skip to site navigation

 Everyone

-• Routine, routine routine!
-Practicing good oral health is all about establishing and keeping a daily oral health routine, following the instructions below.
+Routine - practicing good personal oral health is all about establishing and keeping a daily oral health routine, following the instructions below.

-• Brush your teeth and tongue morning and night2 times a day at least–with fluoride toothpaste and a soft toothbrush that is the right size for you for 2 minutes.
+• Brush- teeth and tongue twice a day (morning and night at least) for two minutes, with fluoride toothpaste and a soft toothbrush that is the right size for you.
+Click here to learn how to brush teeth.

 • Eat foods and drinks low in added sugars.
 Too much sugar in the mouth for too long can cause tooth decay and gum disease.